Lerbiq/LerbPack/README.md

 # LerbPack
-Minecraft resource pack mashup made for 1.17.1 anarchy
+Minecraft resource pack mashup made for 1.18 anarchy and not just that.